bhanumagham/airflow/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+I created this repo using the Astronomer Quick Airflow Setup for local testing of Airflow Dags and other projects.
+Below is the quick tips and other info for Astro CLI.

+I will reorganize the project structure late, but for nw this is great to get started.

 Project Contents
 ================

 Your Astro project contains the following files and folders:
+- notebooks - This folder is used to push the notebooks that are used for the pipeline development.
 - dags: This folder contains the Python files for your Airflow DAGs.
-By default, this directory includes one example DAG:
-    - `example_astronauts`: This DAG shows a simple ETL pipeline example that queries the list of astronauts currently in space from the Open Notify API and prints a statement for each astronaut.
-The DAG uses the TaskFlow API to define tasks in Python, and dynamic task mapping to dynamically print a statement for each astronaut.
-For more on how this DAG works, see our [Getting started tutorial](https://www.astronomer.io/docs/learn/get-started-with-airflow).
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
 - packages.txt: Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.